Updated on April 3, 2025

 4. Clean the Outdoor Unit

 Chances are that you didn’t check up on your HVAC’s outdoor unit during the winter.
 Spring is the best time to clear clogs, sticks, and leaves away from the outdoor unit.
 If it’s blocked, it takes more time to release the heat from the indoor air outside.
-Your unit will then struggle to cool the house and to use more energy.
+Your unit will then struggle to cool the house and use more energy.
 With insufficient airflow, the condenser may also overheat, causing extensive damage to the system.

 Clear off debris around the outdoor unit to keep your system clean and energy efficient.
 Clear out any overgrowing foliage and give the unit a minimum of two feet of clearance all around.
 Call a professional to clean the condenser coils to prepare the AC for the summer months ahead.